AdrianKriger/Zindi_SANRAL/README.md

 These solutions use the data provided by the [Zindi competition](https://zindi.africa/competitions/uber-movement-sanral-cape-town-challenge/data).
 It's local (City of Cape Town, South Africa) and a wonderful way to create knowledge.

 It mentions weather data can be added.
-I'll use [NOAA NCDC Integrated Surface Data](https://www.ncdc.noaa.gov/isd); to utilize the skills learnt through the [Universtity of Helsinki](https://www.helsinki.fi/en) [Geo-Python](https://geo-python.github.io/site/) and [Automating GIS-processes](https://automating-gis-processes.github.io/site/) courses.
+The plan is to use [NOAA NCDC Integrated Surface Data](https://www.ncdc.noaa.gov/isd); and utilize the skills learnt through the [Universtity of Helsinki](https://www.helsinki.fi/en) [Geo-Python](https://geo-python.github.io/site/) and [Automating GIS-processes](https://automating-gis-processes.github.io/site/) courses.

 ### Process: